 - Nationality (optional)

-- Feel free to add social media URL’s too, giving recruiters and hiring managers a bit of extra personal and professional contact into your candidacy
+- You are welcome to add social media URL's too, giving recruiters and hiring managers a bit of extra personal and professional contact into your candidacy

 2. Professional Summary / Career Objective: